nick-seader/nick-seader/README.md

 I have completed the following courses and certifications:

+- Spark and Python for Big Data with PySpark | Udemy
 - TensorFlow Developer Certificate | Google
 - Deep Learning Specialization | DeepLearning.AI
 - TensorFlow Developer | DeepLearning.AI